-Kinship MKE, Inc. (Organization) is incorporated under the laws of the State of Wisconsin.
-In April 2022, the Organization changed its name from Riverwest Food Pantry and is now known as Kinship Community Food Center.
-The Organization is a community food center that engages volunteers and neighborhood residents to end hunger, isolation, and poverty.
+Kinship MKE, Inc. (Organization) known as Kinship Community Food Center, engages volunteers & neighborhood residents to end hunger, isolation, and poverty.
 Our innovative programs nourish food security and wellness, foster belonging and community engagement, and empower stability and economic prosperity in our city.
-We serve low-and moderate-income residents on Milwaukee's Northside within the 53202, 53203, 53211, 53212, and 53217 zip codes.
+The Organization is incorporated under the laws of the State of Wisconsin.